Saeid Golkar: Research focus and main views

-Golkar argues that the Basij is a key instrument for suppressing dissent, mobilizing regime supporters, and disseminating propaganda.
-He highlights that many Iranians join the Basij for pragmatic reasons such as economic benefits, preferential access to education, and employment opportunities, rather than out of ideological commitment.
-Nevertheless, the regime intensifies indoctrination efforts to maintain loyalty, leading to radicalization among some members and alienation among the broader public.
+Golkar argues that the Basij is a socio-political network permeating all aspects of Iranian life, and that Basij serves as a tool for political repression and social indoctrination.
+According to Golkar, the Basij's main function is to ensure regime stability through intimidation, and highlights that many Iranians join the Basij for reasons such as economic benefits, preferential access to education, and employment opportunities, rather than out of ideological commitment.

-His book received widespread acclaim, was selected as a notable human rights book of 2015 by Foreign Affairs, has been described as a “groundbreaking contribution to the understanding of Iranian politics”, and was honored with The Washington Institute’s Silver Medal Book Prize.
+His book has been described as a “groundbreaking contribution to the understanding of Iranian politics”, and was honored with The Washington Institute's Silver Medal Book Prize.